Theory of polarization-switchable electrical conductivity anisotropy in nonpolar semiconductors: I. Introduction

-where $P$ is an electric polarization induced by external electric field.
+where $P$ is an electric polarization induced by an electric field or spontaneously occurred.
 Equation~(\ref{eq:ecapol}) guarantees that the ECA is manipulable and switchable by external electric field, which promises the design of anisotropic electronic devices (e.g., anisotropic memristor and field effect transistor)~\cite{aniso,eca2,eca1}.
 Besides that, Eq.~(\ref{eq:ecapol}) hints a possibility for a polarization-reversal induced conductivity change along $\boldsymbol{\chi}$ (or $\boldsymbol{\chi^\prime}$) direction in crystalline materials~\footnote{According to Eq.~(\ref{eq:ecapol}), the $\sigma_{\chi,\chi}(P) - \sigma_{\chi,\chi}(-P)$ conductivity difference along $\boldsymbol{\chi}$ direction equals $\sigma_{\chi^\prime,\chi^\prime}(P) + \sigma_{\chi^\prime,\chi^\prime}(-P) - 2\sigma_{\chi,\chi}(-P)$, which is not necessarily zero.
 The similar logic applies to the conductivity difference along $\boldsymbol{\chi^\prime}$ direction.
 In next section, we shall discuss this point in details.}, mimicking the tunnelling electroresistance in ferroelectric tunnel junctions.
-In such sense, semiconductors with polarization-switchable ECA may serve as alternates for ferroelectric tunnel junctions in device design.
+That is, semiconductors with polarization-switchable ECA may serve as alternates for ferroelectric tunnel junctions in device design.

-This work aims to provide guidelines for discovering the aforementioned elusive semiconductors.
-To this end, we develop a polarization-dependent Boltzmann transport theory within effective mass approximation.
-Then, we perform symmetry analysis for nonpolar crystallographic point groups, derive their symmetry-adapted energy dispersions, and extract the point groups that host polarization-switchable ECA.
-Simultaneously, our extracted point groups enable the polarization-reversal driven conductivity change.
-This is well supported by first-principles-based electrical conductivity calculations, which further predict semiconducting AlP and NaSrP as two representative materials with such exotic transport phenomena.
-Our theory emphasizes the potential of various nonpolar semiconductors (including the celebrated zinc-blende type semiconductors) in designing devices based on anisotropic charge transport. \\
+The present work aims to provide guidelines for discovering the aforementioned elusive semiconductors.
+For this, we develop a polarization-dependent Boltzmann transport theory within effective mass approximation.
+Then, we perform symmetry analysis for crystallographic point groups, and extract the members that host polarization-switchable ECA.
+These point groups are associated with piezoelectric and ferroelectric materials.
+Simultaneously, our extracted point groups enable polarization-reversal driven conductivity change.
+This is further corroborated by first-principles-based electrical conductivity calculations, which helps to identify piezoelectric AlP and ferroelectric KH$_2$PO$_4$ as two representative semiconductors with such exotic transport phenomena.
+Our theory emphasizes the potential of various piezoelectric and ferroelectric semiconductors (including the celebrated zinc-blende type semiconductors) in designing devices based on anisotropic charge transport. \\